Codecademy/docs/content/javascript/concepts/arrays/arrays.md

 ---
 Title: 'Arrays'
-Description: 'Arrays are lists of ordered, stored data.
-They can hold items that are of any data type.
-Arrays are created by using square brackets, with individual elements separated by commas. js // An array containing numbers const numberArray = [0, 1, 2, 3]; // An array containing different data types const mixedArray = [1, chicken, false]; '
+Description: 'Arrays are lists of ordered, stored datathat can be of any data type.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'